asymppdc/asympPDC/README.md

 >> run_all_examples
 ```

-If `"run_all_examples.m"` completes successfully, congratulation, you should see over 40 overlapped figures that you could examine, in MATLAB, through
+If `"run_all_examples.m"` completes successfully, congratulation, you should see 40+ overlapped figures that you could examine, in MATLAB, through

 ```matlab
 >> tilefigs1